helium/HIP/0062-poc-witness-ip-check.md

 - # VPN restrictions

 IP checking can be a powerful tool against spoofing.
-However, this solution alone comes with a major weakness.
+However, on its own, this solution comes with a major weakness.
 Indeed, spoofing farms can easily hide their miners behind VPNs, allowing them to show different IPs while still being connected to the same internet connection.
 This proposal thus comes with a second part, focused around the restriction of VPN usage.

-Prior to the light hotspot update, many hotspots owners were **required** to use a VPN in order to open their 44158 port.
+Prior to the light hotspot update, many hotspots owners were *required* to use a VPN in order to open their 44158 port.
 Restricting the use of VPNs back then was therefore absolutely out of the question.
-The light hotspot update removed this necessity entirely, as port forwarding is no longer required.
+The light hotspot update removed this necessity entirely, as port forwarding is no longer required, making VPN restrictions a viable solution.

 In addition to checking whether a hotspot shares its IP with another hotspot within the same beaconing event, a hotspot's IP should be checked against its alleged location on the explorer.
-If a witness's IP's country does not match the registered location on the explorer, then that witness must be invalidated.
+If a witness's IP's **country** does not match the registered location on the explorer, then that witness must be invalidated.

 - # Example